 It matched the physical description of Hooke from contemporary sources: He was known to have gray eyes and natural brown hair that had “an excellent moist curl” and hung down over his forehead.
 The absence of a periwig indicates that the sitter is not nobility or of high social consequence; indeed, Hooke was one of the first professional scientists.
 Although he was known to have a disability, spinal curvature, the large mantle worn by the man in the painting would have covered it.

 Art historians, however, believe that matching physical descriptions is insufficient to identify the sitter.
 This blunder was made by historian Lisa Jardine when in 2004 she misidentified a portrait of 17th-century chemist Jan Baptist Van Helmont as being Hooke.

 So is there other evidence in the Beale painting besides the appearance of the sitter to support the idea that it depicts Hooke?

 The sitter openly engages his audience and points to his drawing of elliptical motion.
-By digitally enhancing the online image, I found that the major lines match those of an unpublished 1685 manuscript by Hooke in which he geometrically proved that a constant central force produces an elliptical orbit.
+By digitally enhancing the online image, I found that the major lines match those of an unpublished 1685 manuscript by Hooke in which he geometrically proved that a central force that is a constant, or linear, function of the distance between two bodies produces an elliptical orbit.